Things I Never Knew I Needed: My Life In San Pedro, Belize

 Don’t want to peel your own garlic?
 They sell peeled cloves in bulk.
-Heck…you can buy every single meal pre-made.
+Heck…you can buy every one of your meals pre-made.

 Belize, shopping-wise, took a WHILE for me to get accustomed to.
 Making a shopping list for more than one day’s food is still out of my reach, but I am getting better.
 I love certain fruits and vegetables when they are in season or available like cassava, mamey and mangoes.